xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vbd-eject uuid=uuid_of_vbd
 ```

-Remove the media from the drive represented by a VBD.
+Remove the media from the drive represented by a <abbr title="Virtual Block Device">VBD</abbr>.
 This command only works if the media is of a removable type (a physical CD or an ISO).
 Otherwise, an error message `VBD_NOT_REMOVABLE_MEDIA` is returned.

 ### `vbd-insert`